-60. The RPs or ARPs will be prepared in view of the number of the persons affected by the civil works undertaken in each phase of the Project.
+57. The RPs or ARPs will be prepared in view of the number of the persons affected by the civil works undertaken in each phase of the Project (Section B, para.
+35).
 With the principles and guidelines proposed in this SIMF, the mitigation plans will include the following: